Neradoc/Circuitpython_Keyboard_Layouts/README.md

 circup install keyboard_layout_win_fr keycode_win_fr
 ```

+NOTE: for pico-ducky users, [there's a dedicated guide](PICODUCKY.md).

 ## Install your language

 To install both the layout and keycode files for your language, you need to copy 3 files to your board, in the **lib** directory of the drive.
 Pick the language and platforms that match yours.
 Use the `.py` or the `.mpy` version matching your version of Circuitpython.